The Solar System

 Planets in our solar system:

-These are celestial bodies moving in an elliptical orbit around a star.
+The planets are celestial bodies moving in an elliptical orbit around a star.
 Currently, eight planets are orbiting our star Sun.
 These are classified as inner and outer planets.

 - Inner Planet